How to Eat Healthy at Your Favorite Restaurants

 When you order pizza, portion control and a few careful choices about toppings and crust can make a big difference in calories and fat.
 Avoid deep-dish pizza and high-fat toppings, such as pepperoni, sausage and bacon.

-What to order: Starting with a garden salad without cheese and an oil-based dressing on the side can help you feel less hungry and less likely to overindulge on pizza.
+What to order: Start with a garden salad without cheese and an oil-based dressing on the side.
+This can help you feel less hungry and less likely to overindulge on pizza.
 You want a thin crust and a whole wheat crust if possible, veggie toppings and if you like meat, try leaner options like chicken, ham or Canadian bacon.
 Some other tricks: Request half the cheese and put meat on only half the pizza.

 You might think it’s not possible to eat healthy at a fast food restaurant, but you can limit fat and calories with good choices.
-Even if an entree is a salad, check that it doesn’t have a lot of mayo (such as a tuna salad) or lots of calories (such as a pasta salad).
+Even if an entree is a salad, check that it doesn’t have a lot of mayo (like tuna salad) or lots of calories (like pasta salad).
 You want to limit cheese and bacon, avoid fries and avoid large, super-sized portions.